DeskDirector/docs/docs/features/forms/dynamic_field.md

 ## FAQ

 Q: What happen to API response that's contain more than 30 items?
 A: Dropdown of the dynamic field will only display first 30 items.
-From user experience point of view, toom any items will give hard time for end user to scan through. it is best to provide search capability at API level.
+From user experience point of view, too many items will give hard time for end user to scan through. it is best to provide search capability at API level.

 Q: What if one of item has name more than 100 chars?
 A: Dropdown of the dynamic field will only display 100 chars.
 On form submission, extra charactors will be chopped off.